Code-Institute-Submissions/milestone-project-1-done-london/README.md

 * Imagery

-    * The imagery used is from a recent photo shoot and has been chosen to promote the brand and draws on the link with Transport for London and the brand from theie recent collaboration.
+    * The imagery used is from a recent photo shoot and has been chosen to promote the brand and draws on the link with Transport for London and the brand from their recent collaboration.

 * Wireframes